 Despite its size, Slovenia consistently ranks as one of the safest countries in the world.

-In 2022, it was ranked the 7th safest country in the Global Peace Index.
+It was ranked the 8th safest country in the most recent Global Peace Index.

 Several factors contribute to Slovenia’s safety ranking.
 One is the low level of crime.